 The Lowdown: Let's Talk About Ethics

-You’ve probably heard your friends talk about retailer’s ethics – whether they’re good or bad – and you’ve no doubt picked up ‘sustainability’ as your latest buzz word – us too - but have you ever gotten the low down from the brand itself?
+You’ve probably heard people within your friendship group talk about retailer’s ethics – whether they’re good or bad – and you’ve no doubt gained ‘sustainability’ as your latest buzz word – us too - but have you ever gotten the low down from the brand itself?
 Scroll down to read on as Katharine Stewart - our Ethical Trade and Environmental Sustainability Director - demystifies Primark’s ethics, explains what sustainable cotton really means and tells us what we can all do to be more sustainable.

-When Katharine and I met recently to talk all things ethical, what was immediately apparent was her overflowing knowledge of what good ethical trading looks like, her passion for Primark - where she’s worked for over 20 years - and the importance of the sustainable cotton programs she’s been part of, ‘It’s bringing about real generational change.
-Some of the women farmers who were involved in our sustainable cotton program from its inception in 2013, now have children going to university, and that wouldn’t have been possible without the incremental income they’ve managed to earn through this program.
+When Katharine and I met recently to talk all things ethics, what was immediately apparent was her overflowing knowledge of what good ethical trading looks like, her passion for Primark - where she’s worked for over 20 years - and the importance of the sustainable cotton programmes she’s been part of, ‘It’s bringing about real generational change.
+Some of the women farmers who were involved in our sustainable cotton programme from its inception in 2013, now have children going to university, and that wouldn’t have been possible without the incremental income they’ve managed to earn through this programme.
 It’s about giving people choices and I think that’s what’s so uplifting.’

-After excelling in Primark’s buying team and with a career already spanning 11 years, Katharine was looking for her next challenge when she was approached by Gap which was setting up its London office.
-It was 2006 and Primark was still quite provincial.
-To give you some context we were just about to open our first store on Oxford Street.
+After excelling in Primark’s buying team and with a career already spanning 11 years, Katharine was looking for her next challenge and was approached by Gap when it was setting up its London office.
+It was 2006 and Primark was still quite provincial – to give you some context we were just about to open our first store on Oxford Street.
 ‘I started working for GAP buying accessories, and very quickly I ended up buying menswear as well.
 Then I became Vice President, buying menswear, womenswear and accessories.
 It sounds very grand.’
-Katharine says with a smile, as she recalls how she got into fashion in the first place.
+Katharine says with a smile as she recalls how she got into fashion in the first place.
 ‘I’d always wanted to do fashion design but I was never good enough, which I understood quite quickly’ explains Katharine.
-‘One of the people I got to know through a Saturday job who went on to be a designer was [Jenny Packham] (https://www.instagram.com/jennypackham/), so having spent a lot of time with her I realized that I wasn’t quite as good as she was.
-I didn’t go down that route.
-I went off to do textiles, economics and management at university instead.’
+‘One of the people I got to know through a Saturday job who went on to be a designer was Jenny Packham, so having spent a lot of time with her I realised that I wasn’t quite as good as she was.
+I didn’t go down that route, I went off to do textiles, economics and management at university instead.’

-The way that Katharine reminisces over her career makes it clear how much love she has for the fashion industry as a whole, and how the people she's met along the way have further inspired her.
-‘At Gap I was working with people like Phoebe Philo, who was a creative consultant there at the time.
-I spent a lot of time with her, which was really fascinating, and I loved it.’
+The way that Katharine reminisces over her career makes it clear how much love she has for the fashion industry as a whole, and how the people she has met along the way have further inspired her.
+‘At Gap I was working with people like Phoebe Philo, who was a creative consultant there at the time and I spent a lot of time with her, which was really fascinating, and I loved it.’

 But how did she get involved with ethics?
 ‘It was really by default that I got involved with social compliance.
-GAP had their social compliance team, as they called them, which was based in San Francisco, and they had one person in Europe who reported into me.
-So that was really my first toe in the water in relation to understanding programs about social compliance’
+Gap had their social compliance team, as they called them, which was based in San Francisco, and they had one person based in Europe - that person reported into me.
+So that was really my first toe in the water in relation to understanding programmes about social compliance’

-Two years later Primark decided to set up its own internal team to manage ethical trading programs and they knew exactly the person for the job: Katharine.
-‘I don’t think anybody, even now, thought about how big the program would become.
-I think that’s one of the challenges.
-There are always new things happening and new research.
+It was two years later that Primark decided to set up its own internal team to manage ethical trading programmes and they knew exactly the person for the job: Katharine.
+‘I don’t think anybody, even now, thought about how big the programme would become.
+I think that’s one of the challenges, there’s always new things happening and new research.
 For example, Blue Planet really put a spotlight on plastics and the environment.
 So we’re constantly evolving,’ she explains.

-‘Back in 2013 we launched a program for cotton farmers to educate them on how to grow their cotton in a more sustainable way, using fewer chemical pesticides, fertilizers and water and ultimately earn themselves more money.
-This program includes teaching farmers to plant their cotton in rows and have a trench between them so that the water goes straight to the roots rather than flooding the whole field.
-The program also teaches them about chemical pesticides and fertilizers: we show them what they can do that’s more natural, like using their livestock’s dung, as this can be used as both a fertilizer and a pesticide – it’s amazing!’
+‘Back in 2013 we launched a programme for cotton farmers to educate them on how to grow their cotton in a more sustainable way, using less chemical pesticides, fertilisers and water and ultimately earn themselves more money.
+This programme includes teaching farmers to plant their cotton in rows and have a trench between them so that the water goes straight to the roots (rather than just flooding the whole field with water).
+The programme also teaches them about chemical pesticides and fertilisers: we show them what they can do that’s more natural, like using their livestock’s dung, as this can be used as both a fertiliser and a pesticide – it’s amazing!’

-We expanded the program into Pakistan last year and put our first crop in the ground last year, and this year we start in China too.
+We expanded the programme into Pakistan last year and put our first crop in the ground last year, and this year we start in China too.

-With over two million hits on our website each week and a social audience of over 10 million, we know that our Millennial and Gen Z audience is highly passionate about sustainability and environmental issues, so what is Primark doing to be more transparent about who our suppliers are and in which factories we produce products?
-Katharine continues, ‘We source from over 1,000 factories in 29 different countries, but the vast majority of our products comes out of China, Pakistan, India, and Bangladesh.
-We actually published our global sourcing map last year, which has the details of where our suppliers’ factories are, this was a big step forward for us.’
+With over two million hits on our website each week and a social audience of over 10 million, we know that our Millennial and Gen Z audience are highly passionate about sustainability and environmental issues, so what is Primark doing to be more transparent about who our suppliers are and which factories we produce products in?
+Katharine continues, ‘We source from over 1,000 factories in 29 different countries, but the vast majority comes out of China, Pakistan, India, and Bangladesh.
+We actually published our global sourcing map last year which has the details of where our suppliers’ factories are, this was a big step forward for us.’

 So the big question… what are Primark’s sustainability plans for the future?

-Wow.
+Wow!
 For a brand with over 370 stores globally we already know that Primark doesn’t do things by halves, but hearing more about our ethical and sustainability plans only reinforces this.
-Stay tuned for details of a number of new sustainable collections being launching in store soon.
+Stay tuned for a number of new sustainable collections launching in store soon.